astropy/astropy/CONTRIBUTING.md

   * Has the code been tested against previously existing implimentations?

 **astropy requirements**
-  * Do all tests pass?
+  * Do all the tests pass on the travis build?
   * Has an entry been added into the changelog?
   * Can you checkout the pull request and repeat the examples and tests?